gitBouncer/Blockchain-THM-room-walkthrough-/README.md

 Now we are in possession of the simulator the next step is to install it in our linux attack machine:

-#The file is in zip format...
+The file is in zip format...

-#Unzip the simulator:
+Unzip the simulator:

-unzip blockchain-demo-master.zip
+unzip blockchain-demo-master.zip;

-#Move to the simulator directory:
+Move to the simulator directory:

 cd blockchain-demo-master;

-#Create a server using "docker":
+Create a server using "docker":

 sudo docker-compose up -d;

-#Give it time to execute the server...
+Give it time to execute the server...